 - If there has been a traumatic incident in the workplace, you will need to be sensitive to the current abilities of those affected by the trauma to engage in this initiative.
 In most cases, supporting psychological health and safety in the workplace could be helpful to the recovery process.

 - If there are current labour disputes this may not be the ideal time to begin a process where management and the union are expected to co-operate closely.
-See Collaborating with Unions to begin discussions, even through the collective bargaining process, in supporting psychological health and safety in the workplace.
+See Union-Management Cooperation to begin discussions, even through the collective bargaining process, in supporting psychological health and safety in the workplace.

 - If there are impending difficult business issues such as shutdowns, layoffs, terminations or redeployments, the focus should probably be on limiting the risk related to the impact of these issues on employees, rather than beginning a new initiative.